-As we said, when it comes to characters and in-game personalities, Rainbow Six Siege offers a lot more different so-called “Operators”.
+As we said, when it comes to characters and in-game personalities, Rainbow Six Siege offers a lot more different so-called “Operators.”
 This means you get two types of operators both for Attackers and Defenders.
 They are different.
 Having the Second Year DLC ready, two more operators are about to come.
-They’re all coming from different countries, which just makes the game even more interesting.
-Every single one of them has it’s own speciality.
+They’re all coming from different countries, which makes the game even more interesting.
+Every single one of them has its specialty.

 If we take a little bit closer look, Rainbow Six Siege is just a much modern version of Counter-Strike: Global Offensive.
 Having more types of Maps to play on, all those types of different Operators to play with, different objectives, it makes the game even better.

 Weapons and weapon parts